 There is something very refreshing about cold creamy homemade yogurt.
 Especially on a hot summer day, complement that with fresh raw honey in the comb and a tree-ripened peach; you’ll have yourself a spoon full of summer.

-I was told home made yogurt is easy.
-So, of course I immediately gave it a try and failed miserably.
+I was told homemade yogurt is easy.
+So, of course, I immediately gave it a try and failed miserably.
 I prefer yogurt to have a light tartness and also be extra thick and creamy.
 My first batch came out very watery and with hardly any flavor.
 I was told to leave it out for a longer incubation period.
 So again I tried to make another batch.
 The second round had the right flavor but still the wrong density.
 My house was simply not warm enough to get the cultures to set.
-I was about to give up all together on making home made yogurt when I stumbled on a method of incubating the yogurt in a cooler.
-Since my homestead is fully off grid I had not invested in a yogurt machine or instant pot.
+I was about to give up altogether on making homemade yogurt when I stumbled on a method of incubating the yogurt in a cooler.
+Since my homestead is fully off-grid I had not invested in a yogurt machine or instant pot.
 Incubation was the pro tip I was missing.

-There are several techniques to yogurt making.
+There are several techniques for yogurt making.
 Stay alert when the milk is on the stove and be sure to pick up a thermometer!
-The Culinary apple, a local kitchen and gifts store had almost everything I needed for this project.
+The Culinary apple, a local kitchen, and gifts store had almost everything I needed for this project.
 I even found this sweet little Le Creuset honey jug as a gift for Luke on our anniversary.
 Bee-cause…

 Home Made Goat Milk Yogurt:

 Store-bought yogurt (not Greek, I use vanilla Yoplait!)

 - Heat your milk to 185 degrees slowly, continuously stirring to not scald the milk.

 - Cool the milk in an ice bath until it reaches 120 degrees.